sugarjig/bitcoin-resources/bitcoin.md

 * [Next Block](https://nextblock.is/) - What fee rate will get your transaction confirmed into the next block?
 * [nix-bitcoin](https://nixbitcoin.org) - Nix packages and NixOS modules for easily installing full-featured Bitcoin nodes with an emphasis on security
 * [Nodeyez](https://github.com/vicariousdrama/nodeyez) - Display panels to get the most from your node
+* [Podman Regtest Infinity Pro](https://github.com/thunderbiscuit/podman-regtest-infinity-pro) - A robust regtest environment with electrum, esplora, CBF, a block explorer and more using Podman containers
 * [PROXNUT](https://proxnut.com) - seamless integration with any Cashu ecash wallet for effortless API data transactions
 * [pushtx](https://github.com/alfred-hodler/pushtx) - Privacy-focused Bitcoin Transaction Broadcast Tool
 * [pyblock](https://curly60e.github.io/pyblock/) - dashboard